-You can maximize your performance in pressure situationsand eliminate the anxiety, self-doubt and fear that keeps you from achieving your full potential in Business, Performing and Sports.
+You can maximize your performance in pressure situationsand eliminate the anxiety, and fear that cripples your self-confidence and keeps you from achieving your full potential in Business, Performing and Sports.

 Hello, I’m Dr. Nick Lazaris, Performance Psychologist, Anxiety Coach and Speaker, and I can show you that it IS possible to perform, create and live without the self-destructive beliefs and behaviors that keep you from achieving your goals!
 If you desire to rid yourself forever of the fear that holds you back from the life you dream about, while becoming fearless, bold, and confident